arduino-libraries/Arduino_Opta_Blueprint/AddNewExpansion.md

 3. read the registers that are filled by the execute function with the information you wanted to get from the expansion

-This is generic abstraction that should work on every possible expansion.
+This generic abstraction should work on every possible expansion.

 Of course, read(), write() and execute() are virtual function so that you can customize them for the needs of your expansion.